gearmax-uw/gearmax-api/README.md

 **Only add/delete record to your local MySQL databases.
 Don't perform these operations to the production server.**

-Try adding a car record:
+**Try adding a car record**:

 - use Postman:
   ![Add Car by Postman](/img/postman_add_car.png)

 Then you will see the new record in database.

-Try deleting a car record:
+**Try deleting a car record**:

 - use Postman:
 ![Delete Car by Postman](img/postman_delete_car.png)

-### For Developers
+### For Contributors

 If you would like to contribute to this project, make a new git branch and work on that branch.
 Make sure to commit the code to the new branch and make a pull request to merge to the main branch.

 Before committing the code, always reformat the code.
 In Intellij IDEA, the formatting shortcut for Windows is **Ctrl+Alt+Shift+L**.

+Also, we recommend using SonarLint to fix your code quality issues before your committing the code.
+Here is the [link](https://www.sonarlint.org/) of SonarLint IDE extensions.